Best daily deals

 The AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II have quite different industrial designs.

-As of February 2023, both the Apple AirPods Pro and the Bose QuietComfort Earbuds II can use a single earbud to play back music or handle phone calls.
+Both the Apple AirPods Pro and the Bose QuietComfort Earbuds II can use a single earbud to play back music or handle phone calls.
 For the Bose QuietComfort Earbuds II, you’ll need the latest firmware installed for this functionality — but it’s a one-time deal.
-Just leave the bud you don’t want to use in the charging case and either product should connect to your phone if it was the last device paired.
+Just leave the bud you don’t want to use in the charging case, and either product should connect to your phone if it was the last device paired.

 How do you control the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II?